looshlee/openj9/doc/compiler/memory/MemoryManager.md

 * Release Memory
 * Inform about the preferred segment size

-It is related to `TR::SegmentProvider` not by inheritence, but rather is chained to `J9::SystemSegmentProvider`.
+It is related to `TR::SegmentProvider` not by inheritance, but rather is chained to `J9::SystemSegmentProvider`.
 In OpenJ9, the Port Library provides APIs to allocate/deallocate segments of memory.
 These segments show up in the `Internal Memory` section of a javacore.
 They